Output-sensitive Conjunctive Query Evaluation: Main Result

 This section presents a general lemma that forms the basis of our main result.
 In particular, we will show that under certain restrictions of the instance and the root of the join tree, \autoref{alg:yann} (Yannakakis algorithm) achieves a better runtime by a factor of $\Delta$.
 In the next section, we will present an algorithm that takes advantage of this observation.

 The first condition is that the root node must contain an isolated free variable.
 This is not necessarily true for any node in the join tree, but we can make it happen by choosing the root to be a leaf (recall that in a reduced instance, every leaf node has an isolated free variable).
-The second condition is that all valuations in the root node over the join variables are heavy w.r.t. a degree threshold $\Delta$.
+The second condition is that all tuples in the root node over the join variables are heavy w.r.t. a degree threshold $\Delta$.
 This is not generally true (unless $\Delta=1$), so we will need to partition the instance to achieve this requirement.
+For a join tree $(\tree,\chi)$, we define $\chi^\Join(s) \subseteq \chi(s)$ to return only the join variables of $\chi(s)$ \eat{and $\chi^{IF}(s) \subseteq \chi(s)$ to return the isolated free variables of $\chi(s)$.
+For a reduced query, it holds that $\chi^\Join(s) \cap \chi^{IF}(s) = \emptyset$ and \autoref{prop:redprop} tells us that $\chi^\Join(s) \cup \chi^{IF}(s) = \chi(s)$.}